 Is it safe to have a woodburner in a campervan?

 Ah, the million dollar question.
 Having a fire inside a vehicle is a completely crazy idea right?
 Well, actually it isn’t, as long as you do it right.
 Safety is of course paramount when working with anything combustible and the key things you need to think about when installing your woodburner is your size of space, ventilation, the distance between the stove and combustibles and your heat shield.
-Air movement is important for a stove to work efficiently and safely so a well ventilated space is needed.
+Air movement is important for a stove to work efficiently and safely so a well ventilated space is essential.
 Check with the manufacture what size space the stove is suitable for and the distance that is needed between the stove and combustibles.
 This will determine whether you can safely install a woodburner or not.
 A heat shield is a great way to reduce those distances but please research this fully.
 For our heat shield we have used an A1 non-combustible fire board and level 4 ceramic tiles.
 We’ve checked the temperatures all around the stove and shield when it's burning at its hottest and know without question it’s doing the job it needs to do.
-Plus we have have all the absolute van safety essentials which everyone should have - fire extinguisher, smoke alarm and carbon monoxide alarm.
+Plus we can't count how many hours we've had this baby blazing over the years and we've never had a single moment where it felt dangerous.
+And of course we have have all the absolute van safety essentials which everyone should have - fire extinguisher, smoke alarm and carbon monoxide alarm.

 Can we still get insurance?